brknapp/Project_1/README.md

       Metascore<-unique(temp$Metascore)
       imdbRating<-unique(temp$imdbRating)

-      #some of the values in the Metascore column have NAs so these if statements accommodate for this:
+      #some of the values in the Metascore column have NAs, so these if statements accommodate for this:
       if(is.na(Metascore)==TRUE){
         temp$average_rating=(Ratings.Value_mean+imdbRating)/2
       }